Platform Deployment Modes¶

 # Check if mode is supported

-supported = PlatformRegistry.supports_deployment_mode("clickhouse", "cloud")
+supported = PlatformRegistry.supports_deployment_mode("clickhouse", "server")

 # True

-cap = PlatformRegistry.get_deployment_capability("clickhouse", "cloud")
+cap = PlatformRegistry.get_deployment_capability("clickhouse", "server")

-# DeploymentCapability(mode='managed', requires_credentials=True, ...)
+# DeploymentCapability(mode='self-hosted', requires_credentials=True, ...)

 # Check cloud storage requirements

-needs_storage = PlatformRegistry.requires_cloud_storage_for_deployment("clickhouse", "cloud")
+needs_storage = PlatformRegistry.requires_cloud_storage_for_deployment("clickhouse", "server")

 Platform Family and Inheritance¶